sg-wireless/sg-sdk/src/comps/lora/docs/lora-wan.md

 ### Join

-Mandator operation to let the device join the network and be able to TX/RX with the lora-WAN server
+Mandatory operation to let the device join the network and be able to TX/RX with the lora-WAN server.
+In case of ABP activation, the end-device is considered joined after commissioning and join here will not have any effect.

 Example: